-- iii) the land is located on or within 300 metres of an area, or 75 metres of mineral or petroleum resource deposits or an active petroleum well, as identified by the Province; - iv) Provincial, County or Town transportation objectives, standards or policies cannot be maintained; or - v) the created and retained parcels cannot be provided with an adequate level of service.
+- iv) the land is located on or within 300 metres of an area, or 75 metres of mineral or petroleum resource deposits or an active petroleum well, as identified by the Province; - v) the severance would result in the separation of a Secondary Dwelling Unit; - vi) the severance would result in the creation of a new building lot for residential purposes in the Agricultural Designation, in accordance with the policies in Section 6.2.3; - vii) Provincial, County or Municipality transportation objectives, standards or policies cannot be maintained; or - viii) the created and retained parcels cannot be provided with an adequate level of service.

-8.3.6 Existing Uses
+8.3.7 Existing Uses

-Certain lands within the Town have been developed for a use other than that which is permitted by the designations and policies of this Plan.
+Certain lands within the Municipality have been developed for a use other than that which is permitted by the designations and policies of this Plan.

-- a) Nothing in this Plan will affect the continuance of uses legally existing on the date this Plan was adopted by Council. - b) The Town may recognize the existing use of land in the implementing Zoning By-law.
-However, Council in co-operation with residents will attempt to reduce the number of non-conforming uses whenever and wherever possible according to the policies of this Plan. - c) Within the Urban Areas, Hamlet Areas and Waterfront Areas, all undeveloped parcels may be maintained in an agricultural zone in the Zoning By-law, subject to criteria. - d) An application for the enlargement or extension of an existing use will be judged as follows: - i) the proposed expansion does not significantly increase the size of the existing use; - ii) the proposed expansion does not require an adjustment to the boundary between two areas of different land use; - iii) the proposed expansion does not increase its incompatibility with the surrounding area; - iv) conditions that may minimize any potential nuisances can be imposed, including but not limited to, landscaping, screening, and setbacks; and - v) factors such as traffic safety, parking, loading, and municipal services are not adversely affected. - e) Existing uses destroyed by fire or natural disaster may be rebuilt provided that the dimensions of the building or structure are not significantly increased. - f) Existing uses which may still be in operation or may have ceased to exist leaving substantial vacant buildings, most commonly commercial or industrial in nature (both those with legally existing uses and those with vacant buildings) may be zoned in the zoning by-law to permit the existing uses, if there is one, or the previous use if the buildings are presently vacant provided:
+- a) Nothing in this Plan will affect the continuance of uses legally existing on the date this Plan was adopted by Council. - b) The Municipality may recognize the existing use of land in the implementing Zoning Bylaw.
+However, Council in co-operation with residents will attempt to reduce the number of non-conforming uses whenever and wherever possible according to the policies of this Plan. - c) Within the Urban Areas, Hamlet Areas and Waterfront Areas, all undeveloped parcels may be maintained in an agricultural zone in the Zoning By-law, subject to criteria. - d) An application for the enlargement or extension of an existing use will be judged as follows: - i) the proposed expansion does not significantly increase the size of the existing use; - ii) the proposed expansion does not require an adjustment to the boundary between two areas of different land use; - iii) the proposed expansion does not increase its incompatibility with the surrounding area; - iv) conditions that may minimize any potential nuisances can be imposed, including but not limited to, landscaping, screening, and setbacks; - v) that natural hazards can be appropriately avoided and/or mitigated; and

-- i) the buildings lawfully existed prior to the date of adoption of this Plan; - ii) it is not the intention of the Town that the use cease to exist in time; - iii) the use to be permitted does not interfere with the desirable development or enjoyment of neighbouring properties; - iv) the use does not constitute a danger to surrounding uses and persons because of its hazardous nature or traffic generated; and - v) the by-law reasonably limits the amount of expansion that is to be permitted to ensure that the use does not become larger than would be appropriate for the area.
+- vi) factors such as traffic safety, parking, loading, and municipal services are not adversely affected. - e) Existing uses destroyed by fire or natural disaster may be rebuilt provided that the dimensions of the building or structure are not significantly increased or the natural hazard constraint has been appropriately addressed and mitigated to the satisfaction of the Municipality, in consultation with the appropriate Conservation Authority.
+Within an identified natural hazard, the existing use may be rebuilt only in accordance with the relevant Conservation Authority policies and procedures. - f) Existing uses which may still be in operation or may have ceased to exist leaving substantial vacant buildings, most commonly commercial or industrial in nature (both those with legally existing uses and those with vacant buildings) may be zoned in the zoning by-law to permit the existing uses, if there is one, or the previous use if the buildings are presently vacant provided: - i) the buildings lawfully existed prior to the date of adoption of this Plan; - ii) it is not the intention of the Municipality that the use cease to exist in time; - iii) the use to be permitted does not interfere with the desirable development or enjoyment of neighbouring properties; - iv) the use does not constitute a danger to surrounding uses and persons because of its hazardous nature or traffic generated; and - v) the by-law reasonably limits the amount of expansion that is to be permitted to ensure that the use does not become larger than would be appropriate for the area.